Tronex3/Anomaly-Overhaul-1/README.md

 - [x] update the cooking UI
 - [x] (Field cooking kit) has 3 max uses, it can be used on campfires for low-tier meat or (charcoal) for high-tier meat, can be found on corpses
 - [x] (Army Kettle) has 7 max uses, it can be used on campfires or (charcoal), cook all kind of meat, can be found on corpses
-- [x] (Multi-fuel stove) has unlimited uses, can cook all meat, requires (Kerosene) exclusively, can be bought only.
+- [x] (Multi-fuel stove) has unlimited uses, can cook all meat, requires high-tier fuel, can be bought only.

 ### Encyclopedia:
 - [x] dynamic encyclopedia, unlock articles on discovery of many things